Get valuable eCommerce growth content delivered to your inbox.

-What the funnel?!by Sally Baker, Digital Marketing Manager on Nov 11, 2020 / Perspective
+What the funnel?!by Sally Benson, Digital Marketing Manager on Nov 11, 2020 / Perspective

 In my world of PPC where I specialize in running Google Ads and Social Ads, I hear the term “funnel” all the time.
 For those that are beginners in the PPC world or business owners trying to understand more about how to maximize their ads, they hear “funnel” and the immediate reaction is usually…